-The initial approval of the outline proposals by Headmaster or Senior Deputy Head and EVC and information to parents
+The initial approval of the outline proposals by Senior Deputy Head and EVC and information to parents

-Some fundamental judgements have to be made by the EVC and the Headmaster or Senior Deputy Head to ensure that the proposed plans have addressed the key issues for educational visits and that the ethos and practice of the school is reflected.
+Some fundamental judgements have to be made by the EVC and the Senior Deputy Head to ensure that the proposed plans have addressed the key issues for educational visits and that the ethos and practice of the school is reflected.
 The following checklist provides a useful starting point:

-The proposed activities, duration and venues match the age, number and maturity of the group.
-The Trip Leader has appropriate training, experience, qualification, organisational skills, personal qualities, fitness, knowledge of the group and environment, prior experience of leading or assisting in leading the activity.
-The Deputy Leader is able to replace the Trip Leader, should the leader leave the school before the visit takes place.
-There will be sufficient supervisors with moderate experience and aptitude for the proposed group size.
-The target pupil group and size have been agreed, together with criteria for inclusion of individual pupils with particular needs.
-There are clear principles for the choice of contracted agencies (best value, good health and safety record).

-Specialist qualifications of school and contracted staff are appropriate.
-Accommodation requirements, including fire and security, have been specified as a condition of booking.
-Elements of travel have been agreed as a condition of booking.
+· 0. the The proposed activities, duration and venues mat he group. ch the age, num ber and maturity of The Trip Leader has apprendiate training experies naa gualifiaatia. o arganizational pro There will be sufficient supervisors with moderate experience and aptitude for the oposed group size. inc The target pupil group and size have been agreed, together with criteria for inclusion of dividual pupils with particular needs. he There are clear principles for the choice of contracted agencies (best value, good alth and safety record) Specialist qualifications of school and contracted staff are appropriate. со Accommodation requirements, including fire and security, have been specified as a ndition of booking.
+Elements of travel have been agreed as a condition of booking .
 Insurance details are agreed and summarised for parents.
 Outline costs have been checked and allow for contingencies.
 Paying-in and accounting procedures are in place and understood.
 First hand knowledge of venues and activities will be available.
-A decision has been made whether or not to undertake a pre-visit.
-Format of letters to parents has been checked by the EVC.
-A decision has been made to hold a parents' briefing or to send out further information by letter only.